 As an independent action, MTA is currently transitioning its fleet to zero-emission buses.
 MTA is committed to prioritizing traditionally underserved communities and those impacted by poor air quality and climate change and has developed an approach that actively incorporates these priorities in the deployment phasing process of the transition.
-Based on feedback received during the outreach conducted for the Project and concerns raised by members of environmental justice communities, MTA will prioritize the Kingsbridge Depot and Gun Hill Depot, both located in and serving primarily environmental justice communities in Upper Manhattan and the Bronx, when electric buses are received in MTA's next major procurement of battery electric buses, which [began] in [late] 2022.
+Based on feedback received during the outreach conducted for the Project and concerns raised by members of environmental justice communities, MTA will prioritize the Kingsbridge Depot and Gun Hill Depot, both located in and serving primarily environmental justice communities in Upper Manhattan and the Bronx, when electric buses are received in MTA's next major procurement of battery electric buses, which will begin later in 2022.
 This independent effort by MTA is anticipated to provide air quality benefits to the environmental justice communities in the Bronx.

 Furthermore, the Project Sponsors will monitor air quality for the life of the Project through the NYCCAS, a citywide network of roughly 100 sensors (see Section 10.2).
 NYCDOT will coordinate to expand the existing network of sensors to monitor priority locations and supplement a smaller number of real-time PM{2.5} monitors to provide insight into time-of-day patterns to determine whether the changes in air pollution can be attributed to changes in traffic occurring after implementation of the Project.
-[The Project Sponsors will select the additional monitoring locations in consideration of air quality analysis in the EA and input from environmental justice stakeholders.
-NYSDEC and other agencies conducting monitoring will also be consulted prior to finalizing the monitoring approach.]
-The Project Sponsors will monitor air quality prior to implementation analysis period, [and separate from ongoing air quality monitoring and reporting,] the Project Sponsors will assess the magnitude and variability of changes in air quality to determine whether more monitoring [sites are] necessary.
-[Data collected throughout the monitoring program will be made available publicly as data becomes available and analysis is completed.
-Data from the real-time monitors will be available online continuously from the start of pre-implementation monitoring.]
+The Project Sponsors will monitor air quality prior to implementation (setting a baseline), and two years following implementation.
+Following the initial two-year post-implementation analysis period, the Project Sponsors will assess the magnitude and variability of changes in air quality to determine whether more monitoring is necessary.